 Peel Park is a district level recreation facility bordering Redbank Creek and immediately adjacent to Yeomans Park.
-At the time of preparing this plan of management it consisted of two playing fields used for cricket and rugby league, one bmx track, associated minor buildings, open passive parkland and some riparian vegetation along Redbank Creek.
+At the time of preparing this plan of management it consists of two playing fields used in summer for cricket and for rugby league training in Autumn , a sports amenities block with kiosk, one BMX track, a fenced dog off-lead area, playground, , open passive parkland and some riparian vegetation along Redbank Creek.